Myself and my wife are looking at moving from the UK to Spain and I am looking at teaching English.

 Once you’ve got some experience under your belt, your options increase, in terms of getting private work, getting jobs where experience is required, and so on.

 Hope that helps a bit – feel free to get back to me with any questions.

 Thank you for the detailed reply it is very helpful.
 Due to my work i dont have the time to do a 4 week intensive course so would be looking for something comparable to the celta/tesol.
 I notice there are some TESOL ? online courses that also include 20 hours in the classroom for example from :

 or this TEFL course:

 Are these any good ?

-Dear Rich I think the advice Dan gave you is pretty good.
+Dear Rich I think the advice above is pretty good.
 You really do need to do some research in what kind of school you want to teach at and if your current qualifications get you there.
 If you find your not qualified to get the school you want then take a job you are qualified for and build up your skills like classroom management, organization, lesson plan writing, and public speaking.
 If you build up these skills and take on developing a strong following with your students by being the very best you can be, you’ll find that doors will open for you.
 Good luck.

 Absolutely – getting experience with less demanding schools can be an approach to take.

 To answer your question about online courses Rich, sorry I missed that you’d asked this question – I’ve just seen it.
 So there are some good online courses available.
 The ones you mention, for example, have a good reputation.
 But bear in mind that, similar to what I said about classroom based courses in my first reply, there will be some employers who simply won’t accept any kind of online qualification, regardless of how good it is or the reputation it has.
 So you’ll find that less doors are open to you with an online qualification.